phpman > man > Devel::Cover(3pm)

 The -silent option is turned on when Devel::Cover is invoked via $HARNESS_PERL_SWITCHES or

-on the command line, such as via the -Mmodule option, will not be covered.
-This is
+command line, such as via the -Mmodule option, will not be covered.
+This is because the

-because the environment variables are processed after the command line and any code to be
+environment variables are processed after the command line and any code to be covered must

-covered must appear after Devel::Cover has been loaded.
-To work around this, Devel::Cover
+appear after Devel::Cover has been loaded.
+To work around this, Devel::Cover can also be

 Developer variables

-information, $DEVEL_COVER_GOLDEN_VERSION overrides Devel::Cover's own idea of which golden
+$DEVEL_COVER_GOLDEN_VERSION overrides Devel::Cover's own idea of which golden results it should

-results it should test against, and $DEVEL_COVER_NO_COVERAGE runs the tests without
+test against, and $DEVEL_COVER_NO_COVERAGE runs the tests without collecting coverage.

 ACKNOWLEDGEMENTS